 There was a 2016 report from Mental Health America that found over half of the youth in Washington experiencing a major depressive episode didn’t receive treatment or mental health services.
 In 2015, more than 580,000 mental health services were provided to 39,000 people through Spokane County.
 There were more than one million services related to mental health and substance use disorder provided to more than 55,000 people under the oversight of the Spokane County government between July 1, 2016, and June 30, 2017.

 Throughout not just Spokane but the entire state of Washington, drug abuse rates have gone up in recent years.
 There is an average of 15 deaths per 100,000 people in Washington that are attributed to drug-related causes.
 Of those, 8.6 of the 15 are related only to opiates.
 Spokane is one of the counties in Washington with higher death rates than the state average.
 The average death rate in Spokane is 17 per 100,000 individuals.

 Every year, more than 44,900 people die by suicide, and in Washington State in 2016, 1,131 residents died by suicide.
-It was the eight leading cause of death overall in the state.
-The national average for suicide deaths in Washington is higher than the rest of the U.S.
+It was the eighth leading cause of death overall in the state.
+The national average for suicide deaths in Washington is higher than in the rest of the U.S.

 The use of alcohol in Washington state was believed to have contributed to more than 2,450 deaths in 2010, and 16 percent of adults reported binge drinking at least once in the past month.

 In Washington in 2014, there were around 501,000 adults 18 or older who reportedly had a mental illness.
 Of those, the majority did not receive treatment.
 55.6 percent didn’t receive any kind of treatment or counseling, while only 44.4 percent did receive treatment on some level.
 Overall, the estimate is that around eight percent of residents in Spokane County have a mental health issue or emotional disturbance, which is higher than the five percent rate for the rest of the state.